What is child-centred play therapy (CCPT)?

 What skills can a child develop from engaging in Play Therapy?

-Non-directive Play Therapy strengthens internal locus of control and self-regulation, promoting a sense of self-worth, self-responsibility and self-efficacy.
-This leads to an improvement in prosocial and problem-solving skills, including greater independence, autonomy, empathy and responsibility for own actions and behaviours.
+These, in turn, lead to an improvement in prosocial and problem-solving skills, including greater independence, autonomy, empathy and responsibility for own actions and behaviours.

 How many sessions are needed?